MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/localownerpresence.md

 When a user is provisioned on Lync Server 2013, there are no ACLs in any of the containers except container 0, the container that allows access by every presentity ([SourceNetwork](https://msdn.microsoft.com/library/hh385294\(v=office.15\)).**Everyone**).
 Users who take advantage of presence services in UCMA 4.0 or those logged in to Microsoft Lync 2013 are "bootstrapped," which means that some containers are automatically assigned certain memberships as dictated by the server manifest.
 For example, in Lync Server 2013, users not operating in Private mode have members of their enterprise automatically assigned to the Colleagues (200) container, and members of federated networks are assigned to their Public (100) container.

 Lync Server 2013 relationship management APIs are designed under the assumption that relationship management is primarily of importance to **UserEndpoint** objects.
 Bootstrapping is not done for **ApplicationEndpoint** instances, as this endpoint type is usually intended to have its presence information available to all.
-It is for this reason that application endpoints publish data directly into container 0.
+It's for this reason that application endpoints publish data directly into container 0.

 ## Managing watchers